Balbir89/Balbir89/README.md

 # Hi, I'm Balbir Singh
 ### Data & Finance Analyst | Python, SQL, Power BI, Tableau

-I’m a Data & Finance Analyst with an M.Sc. in Finance & Investment and 2+ years of freelance experience delivering actionable insights for startups, SMEs, and corporate teams.
-I specialize in transforming raw data into decision-ready insights that drive growth, reduce risk, and save costs.
+I am a Data & Finance Analyst based in Hamburg, with an M.Sc. in Finance & Investment and a background in financial advisory and hospitality operations.
+I use Python, SQL, Power BI and Excel for data cleaning, analysis, reporting and visualization.
+My independent portfolio projects explore financial, marketing and energy data, including forecasting and business performance analysis.
+I am seeking Data Analyst, Reporting Analyst and Junior Financial Analyst opportunities where I can combine my analytical skills with practical business experience.

 ---